jvs/sourcer/docs/expressions/alternation.md

 g = Grammar('start = "fiz" // ","')
 ```

-We can parse a list, as long as it doesn't end with a `,` character:
+We can use this grammar to parse a list, as long as it doesn't end with a `,`
+character:

 <!-- CONSOLE -->
 ```python